 Save the Date!

-The next SLLS conference will take place in Amsterdam on 23-25 September 2013.
+The next SLLS conference will take place in Lausanne, Switzerland on 9-11 October.

 European Child Cohort Network and Society for Longitudinal and Life Course Studies

 Childhood and Beyond: tracing cohorts across the lifecourse

 29-31 October 2012

 The third conference of the Society for Longitudinal and Life Course Studies (SLLS) was combined with the final conference of the ESF-funded European Child Cohort Network (EUCCONET).
 It comprised keynote lectures and parallel group and poster sessions.

 It featured research on the whole lifecourse and longitudinal methodology as well as reports and research from the teams following the multi-purpose child cohort studies in EUCCONET, on which the conference had a special but not exclusive focus.

 Marie-Aline Charles, INSERM, Director of the French child cohort ELFE